Best Male Pool Freediving Wetsuit

 Salvimar Pure Swim Mens Suit $300

 The Salvimar Pure Swim Mens Suit is apparently very versatile as it is “made for spearfishing, freediving, swimming and triathlon”.
 The Salvimar Pure Swim has 2.5mm neoprene in the body.
-I have only been using it a short time but it is a nice design, colour and cut.
+I have been using this wetsuit as a training wetsuit but it no longer appears available in Australia so unfortunately I can’t provide a link to a local seller.

 Cressi Triton Mens One Piece Wetsuit $389